Dr Deepika Rodrigo (B.A.M.S.)

 She has been providing her services to the teaching of Ayurveda for 25 years at every level of education from schools to universities and educating rural communities.
 She has presented and conducted over 20 research works within the scientific community during her career.

-He has expertise in the treatment of chronic disorders which are prevalent in Western and modern society such as diabetes, asthma, arthritis, MS, ME, dementia, cholesterol and heart conditions and Panchakarma therapy for the treatment of chronic disorders caused by modern lifestyles.
-He is also an expert in male fertility.
+She also has expertise in the treatment of chronic disorders which are prevalent in Western and modern society such as diabetes, asthma, arthritis, MS, ME, dementia, cholesterol and heart conditions and Panchakarma therapy for the treatment of chronic disorders caused by modern life-styles.

 Gabriella Burnel (BA Hons; Oxon) (Sanskrit teacher)